-It is advisable to not study A-level Biology as your only science A-level.
+It is strongly advised that you study A-level Biology alongside another Science A-level.
 Biology is a challenging course; the best grades are achieved by students studying Biology with Chemistry, Maths or Physics.

 Your A-level choices are important, as certain combinations of subjects are required for university courses and careers.
-Read this excellent guide produced by Russell Group universities to help you make your choices.
+Visit this excellent website produced by Russell Group universities to help you make your choices.
+Click here.

 Biology is studied over 2 years, with students examined in all aspects at the end of the course.

 What are the benefits of studying A-level Biology?

 The study of Biology is an interesting and challenging learning experience.
 Not only will it allow you to link key biological ideas, it will also develop a number of transferable skills including: investigative skills, problem solving, research, decision making, mathematical skills and analytical skills.

 We have a BioMed group to support students wishing to pursue careers using their biology.

 - Biological membranes

 - Cell division, cell diversity and cellular organisation